 - Communication and campaign support

-There are two reasons offline workers give for not recognising their colleagues: lack of budget and lack of recognition culture.
+There are two reasons offline workers give for not recognizing their colleagues: lack of budget and lack of recognition culture.
 HR leaders can help reduce these obstacles by educating on the impact of social recognition and introducing manager training to increase top-down recognition.

 Educate employees on the impact of social recognition